Beauty concerns

-In the summer, the sun's rays are particularly intense between noon and 4pm.
-During this time, it is best to stay cool and reapply your sun protective products.
+In the summer, the sun’s rays are particularly intense between noon and 4pm.
+It’s best to stay in the shade or indoors during this time to protect your skin.

 Wear a hat

-To avoid having your skin weakened, wear a hat whenever you spend several hours in the sun, even with sun protection on: this is the best natural suncare step you can take to effectively protect your skin and keep it looking young and beautiful.
-For your body, choose long-sleeved clothes that are loose-fitting to allow air to flow.
+A hat is essential for protecting your skin whenever you spend several hours in the sun, even with sun cream on: this is one of the best ways to keep your skin looking young.
+For your body, choose long-sleeved clothes that are loose-fitting to allow air to flow while blocking UV rays.

 What kind of care should be taken to protect the skin from the sun?